daybugging/stefanzweifel.io/src/articles/2016/01-17-advanced-eloquent-working-with-pivot-tables/index.md

 ### Rule

-- Represent validation rules which are applied to `Field` (A default set of Rules wich are always applied; eg. field "email" should always be validated as an email) or to `FieldEndpoint` (Attach a Rule when you build your API)
+- Represent validation rules which are applied to `Field` (A default set of Rules which are always applied; eg. field "email" should always be validated as an email) or to `FieldEndpoint` (Attach a Rule when you build your API)
 - `Rule` morphedByMany `Field`
 - `Rule` morphedByMany `FieldEndpoint` (That's the Pivot Table!)